 All students interested in Clemson's marketing degree must first complete a pre-business core curriculum in order to move into the upper-level degree classes.
 On the Clemson admissions application, you'll apply as a pre-business major.

 While marketing offers the opportunity for creative expression not found in many other business disciplines, it is still rooted in facts and data.
-Throughout your classes you’ll learn the fundamentals of marketing — in-depth study of consumer behavior, promotional strategy, professional selling and marketing research.
-No matter where your interests lie, Clemson’s marketing major provides our students with a broad range of knowledge and allows flexibility to choose classes that will enhance your career preparation goals in various areas of marketing.
+Throughout your classes, you'll learn the fundamentals of marketing — in-depth study of consumer behavior, promotional strategy, professional selling and marketing research.
+Students interested in a career in sales can take specialized coursework through the Sales Innovation Program that will develop their business acumen, selling framework and presentation ability.
+Those who wish to gain a competitive edge as future job applicants can also pursue a sales certificate that provides real-world challenges and leadership opportunities.
+No matter where your passions lie, Clemson's marketing major provides our students with a broad range of knowledge and allows flexibility to choose classes that will enhance your career preparation goals in various areas of marketing.

 EXPERIENCES BEYOND THE CLASSROOM